Advanced-Vision-and-Learning-Lab/Plant_Analysis/README.md

 ## Launching Visualization Tool
 * Run ''' python gradio_viz_app.py ''' to launch visualization tool
 * In the GUI, insert the appropriate results folder path to check the visualization of results

+## Code Explanation
+* Check comments before each function and variable in the Python files